genropy/genropy_saved/docs/genro/database/introduction.rst

     You can build a project with its four main subfolders with the command line ::

-        gnrmkproject projectname -a
+        gnrmkproject projectName -a

-    where ``projectname`` is the name you want for your project.
+    where ``projectName`` is the name you want for your project.

-    If you create a project called "myproject", you will obtain this structure:
+    If you write the command line, you will create a project with the following
+    structure:

     .. image:: ../images/projects/myproject2.png

+    .. note:: the name of the istance folder (inside the ``instances`` folder) and the name of the site folder (inside the ``sites`` folder) are equal to the name of the ``project`` folder.
+This is a convention to keep order in your project.

 .. _genro_project_help:

 terminal help